Your guide to Insurance Premium Tax

 What exactly is Insurance Premium Tax?
 Here’s a run-down of the key things you need to know and how it affects you.

-Insurance Premium Tax (IPT) is a tax on insurers, like VAT, that applies to most general UK insurance premiums.
+Insurance Premium Tax (IPT) is a tax, like VAT, that applies to most general UK insurance premiums.
 After your insurance provider collects the premium (the amount you pay on a regular basis for your insurance policy) from you, the tax is paid directly to the Government.

 Currently, there are two rates of IPT.
-The first is a standard 12% is charged on home, car or pet insurance.
+The standard rate of 12% is charged on home, car or pet insurance.

 The Government sets IPT which is calculated as a percentage of your premium, meaning the higher your premium cost, the greater the tax.